-- 46.9% of the population in Haiti had access to electricity as of 2020.9 - The National Authority for the Regulation of the Energy Sector (ANARSE) ensures the promotion and development of the energy sector by regulating generation, transmission, and distribution of electricity.10
+- 46.9 % of the population in Haiti had access to electricity as of 2020.9 - The National Authority for the Regulation of the Energy Sector (ANARSE) ensures the promotion and development of the energy sector by regulating generation, transmission, and distribution of electricity.10

-- In 2017, Haiti planned to augment its National Transmission Network by constructing 1,079 kms of high voltage power lines with extension of 12 sub-stations and a National Energy Control Centre.12 - Haiti has also planned to upgrade 1,920 kms of MV/LV lines and construction of 1,350 kms of MV/LV lines of their electricity distribution network.12
+- In 2017, Haiti planned to augment its National Transmission Network by constructing 1,079 kms of high voltage power lines with extension of 12 sub-stations and a National Energy Control Centre.
+12 - Haiti's has also planned to upgrade 1,920 kms of MV/LV lines and construction of 1,350 kms of MV/LV lines of their electricity distribution network.12

-- In 2020, Taiwan extended a loan of USD 150 Mn to Haiti to repair and upgrade the metropolitan grids with USD 20 Mn set aside for rural electrification projects.11 - In 2020, The World Bank extended an additional loan of USD 6.9 Mn for the Renewable Energy for All Project.
+- In 2020, Taiwan extended a loan of USD 150 Mn to Haiti to repair and upgrade the metropolitan grids, with USD 20 Mn set aside for rural electrification projects.11 - In 2020, The World Bank extended an additional loan of USD 6.9 Mn for the Renewable Energy for All Project.
 This financing is aimed at scaling RE to improve accessibility of electricity for all.13 - The Green Climate Fund (GCF) has funded the government of Haiti with an amount of USD 13.9 Mn to support mitigating climate challenges and scaling smart solar energy access and microgrids.14

-- In 2020, the per capita electricity consumption stood at 0.082 MWh in Haiti which is significantly lower in comparison to the global average of 3.31 MWh.15 - The total installed capacity of Solar PV witnessed a CAGR of 0.7% reaching 2.6 MW in 2021 from 2.5 MW levels in 2017.16 - The peak demand for electricity in the country stood at 0.91 TWh remaining similar in 2021 and 2020.17 - In 2021, the total installed capacity in the country stood at 469.37 MW with major share coming from fossil fuel (86.17%) followed by hydro (13.83%).^{17, 18}
+- \bullet Per capita electricity consumption is 0.082 MWh which is significantly lower in comparison to the global average of 3.31 MWh as of 2020.
+15 - The total installed capacity of Solar PV witnessed a CAGR of 0.70% reaching 2.61 MW in 2021 from 2.54 MW levels in 2017.16 - The peak demand for electricity in the country is 0.91 TWh as of 2021 which remains the same as last years demand. - In 2021, the total installed capacity in the country stood at 469.37 MW18 with major share coming from Fossil duel (86.17%) followed by Hydro (13.83%).17